 No More Than 5 Firearms Per Hard-sided Case

 This means any variety of firearms.
 I've personally traveled with a mix of handguns, rifles, and shotguns all in the same case.
 If you're a responsible and well-rounded gun owner, you should be competent enough to be able to disassemble your firearms as well.
 A good friend contacted me once because he wanted to get his three AR-15s in the same Pelican case to save baggage fees but thought it was impossible.

 When he texted me a photo of what he was working with, I noticed that all three AR's were still fully assembled.
 After pointing out that breaking down the guns will make them smaller, he was able to fit all three in the case.
 The same technique works for handguns and accessories, as well.

 - Holds up to two rifles or shotguns or a single rifle/shotgun with plenty of room for magazines and accessories

 - Features customizable "DIY" foam made up of 1/2" squares so you can make the perfect shape for any gun or a million other uses

-- •Includes 4 heavy duty latches and 2 metal reinforced locking metal points, 3 folding handles and easy roll wheels.
+- Includes 4 heavy duty latches and 2 reinforced metal lock hole rings , 3 folding handles and easy roll wheels.

 Unfortunately, several travelers have had their firearms seized and spent the night in jail (especially in New York) for arriving in a state that they did not have carry reciprocity with.
-While you are still likely acting within the legal parameters of being a “legal transporter” of firearms with that secured, hard-sided case, you should further ensure that you have a right to possess those firearms in the state that you're traveling to.
+While you are still likely acting within the legal parameters of being a “legal transporter” of firearms with that secure, hard-sided case, you must further ensure that you have a right to possess those firearms in the state you're traveling to.